Lesson Overview and Objectives

 Group discussions are good ways to share knowledge and learn from others perceptions.
 Dr. Jekyll and Mr. Hyde lesson plan discussion questions provide the perfect forum for an informal information exchange.

-Unit Lesson Plans for Dr. Jekyll and Mr. Hyde
+This post is part of the series: Unit Lesson Plans for Dr. Jekyll and Mr. Hyde

 - A Fun Dr. Jekyll and Mr. Hyde Vocabulary Activity for Your Class